wattnpapa/Freifunk-Node-Clients-stats/README.md

 ## Installation

-## Usage
+## Config File

-By Some URL Parameters you can Modify some Stuff of every Graph
+You must make a config.json File.
+You can use the config.json.example as an Template

+In The Configfile you can enter the Data Crawl URL, the Name of your Community and the Logo URL.

 ## Get Images